kc108/js-zero-to-hero/README.md

 - Reviewed Hoisting
 - typing 'window' in the Dev Console shows all the properties of an element
 - 'THIS' keyword
+- Primitives, Objects and JS Engine

+---

+- Primitives: number, string, boolean, undefined, null, symbol, BigInt
+- Objects (Reference types): Object literal, arrays, function.. and many more

+- JS Engine: Two Components: Call Stack and the Heap...
+- 1.)
+All Objects are stored in the 'Heap'
+- 2.)
+Primitives are stored in the 'Call Stack' because this is where Execution Context run

+- \*\*\* YOU CAN CHANGE 'const' VARIABLES WHEN USING REFERENCE VALUES !!!
+- ** 'const' variable is ONLY immutable with PRIMITIVE VALUES \_**